pe2a/miniIOEx3G/README.md

 *MiniIOEx-3G has standard industrial terminal.*

-MiniIOEx-3G has standart **Metal Sheet** to be used in electrical panels and industrial fields.
-So, you can easily mount it your projects.
+MiniIOEx-3G has **Metal Sheet** to be used in electrical panels and industrial fields.
+So, you can easily mount it your panels.
 MiniIOEx-3G has also industrial 2x12 push-in terminal.
-Because of this feature, you will not worry cable installation time and robustness.
-For the MiniIOEx Terminal, the reference ground for all inputs is the 0 V power contact.
-The wires can be connected without tools in the case of solid wires using a direct plug-in technique.
+Because of this feature, you will not worry cable installation time and it provides robustness.

 MiniIOEx terminal features: